Bug #10984

 Note that nobu's implementation already committed has no problem.

-Updated by prijutme4ty (Ilya Vorontsov) almost 9 years ago
+Updated by prijutme4ty (Ilya Vorontsov) about 9 years ago

 Hello everyone.